 Unfortunately this misses a critical element of training for sports performance: If you want your body to thrive on the court, you need to keep it in alignment.
 Every sport involves repetitive movements that can put a strain on the body.
 Focusing on training that movement in the gym can lead to even more strain.
 In the case of tennis, the serve can put a lot of strain on the shoulder.
-The motion is always front to back, which over time can affect joint alignment, which may lead to all manner of problems.
-Training for tennis players should also include working the shoulders from front to back.
-This will help to balance the muscles around the shoulder, keeping it aligned and ready to perform.
+The motion is always back to front, which over time can affect joint alignment, which may lead to all manner of problems.
+Training for tennis players should also include working the shoulders from front to back to help balance the muscles around the shoulder, keeping it aligned and ready to perform.

 Tennis, like many sports, involves a lot of rotation.
 If you play tennis but are tight in the hips or upper back, you are leaving your lower back to deal with all of that rotation, and the low back isn’t very good at that.
 Improving your hip and upper back mobility will allow your body to move more efficiently, which means your low back won’t have to take on as big a load.
 If you find your back gets tight when you play, odds are that your hips and/or upper back need some attention.
 Start stretching and strengthening your hips and upper back for optimal on court performance.
 Here is one of my favourite exercises to help accomplish this.

 While this is sometimes the case, more often hamstrings get tight because we ask them to do too much.
-The human body is really cool in that every muscle has a primary job and a backup job.
+The human body is really cool in that every muscle has a primary job and at least one backup job.
 In the case of hamstrings, the primary job is to bend the knee, and the secondary job is to straighten the hips.
 The glutes (aka your butt) straighten your hips as their primary job.
 If the glutes are weak, they don’t do a very good job of straightening the hips, which means your brain calls on your hamstrings to take over.
 This works for a while, but the extra work can overtax the hamstrings, which can make them feel tight.
 If you constantly stretch your hamstrings but they still always feel tight, try strengthening your glutes instead.

 If you want to get to more balls on the court, you need to be faster and more explosive.
-Jogging is a great exercise that offers many benefits, but developing speed and explosiveness are not among them.
-Jogging can help you to be able to last through a long match, but so can intervals and circuit training, both of which also help develop explosiveness and speed.
+Jogging is not your best tool for that.
+Think about it, how long does a typical point last in tennis?
+Not long!
+It’s a sport that involves many, many short bursts.
+And if the ball is out to the side or falls short, you want that burst to be fast!
+To get to more balls, train for strength and power in the gym.
+To be able to keep getting to those balls throughout a match, build both aerobic and anaerobic conditioning with intervals.
 For a tennis-specific interval, set up two cones 3 meters apart and do intervals with 10 seconds of work followed by 20 seconds of rest.
 Do this for 8 reps, and then rest for 90 seconds and repeat 1 to 4 more times.
 Of the 8 intervals, do 3 of them moving to your forehand side and then shuffling back, 3 of them moving to your backhand side and then shuffling back, and 2 of them running forward and then back-pedalling.